perunworks/zenected/README.md

 For more info and resources visit: https://zenected.com

 __Zenected__ code posted on GitHub is licensed under GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.en.html).
-More code will be posted in due course so please visit this pages regurarly.
+More code will be posted in due course so please visit this pages regularly.

 ##Requirements
 1. Host running Ubuntu 14.04 LTS.
 You can use the mini install (https://help.ubuntu.com/community/Installation/MinimalCD)